rtosholdings/riptable/README.md

 **Struct**: replaces the pandas Series class.
 A **Struct** is a grab bag collection class that **Dataset** subclasses from.

 **Categorical**: replaces both pandas groupby and Categorical class.
-RipTable **Categoricals** are multikey, filterable, stackable, archivable, and can chain computations or apply_reduce loops.
-They can do everything groupby can do and more.
+RipTable **Categoricals** are multikey, filterable, stackable, archivable, and can chain computations such as apply_reduce loops.
+They can do everything groupby can plus more.

 **Date/Time Classes**: DateTimeNano, Date, TimeSpan, and DateSpan are designed more like Java, C++, or C# classes.
 Replaces most numpy and pandas date time classes.